-Review - Do your existing workplace polices support parents enough?
+Review - Do your existing workplace policies support parents enough?
 Review your policies and adjust where you feel appropriate.
 Consider the areas that would most benefit the parents in your workforce e.g. maternity/paternity pay, paid sick leave, mental health days etc.

-Educate - Help protect your team members by promoting cleaning and hygiene best practises in the workplace.
+Educate - Help protect your team members by promoting cleaning and hygiene best practices in the workplace.
 Set up sanitising stations and ensure communal areas are regularly monitored and cleaned.
 For remote workers, share important messages on prevention measures, travel guidance and protecting their family members from COVID-19.